c2995509/data-analytics-power-bi-report732/README.md

    As you can see the benefit of Dax formulas is that you can incorporate other Dax forumlas into other Dax Formulas
 3. Line Chart
    Build a line Chart visualisation with trending line.
-   Seelectthe visual line chart Icon and place in required position in the report window Select the correct measure and the correct data field by means of draging from the table list into repective visual blank boxesOpen the format pane of the visual and change the relevant section
+   Select the visual line chart Icon and place in required position in the report window Select the correct measure and the correct data field by means of draging from the table list into repective visual blank boxesOpen the format pane of the visual and change the relevant section
    ![image](https://github.com/c2995509/data-analytics-power-bi-report732/assets/2935215/9900b770-d5fc-4d92-9bdb-d399656c3401)
    Once line graph has been position and relevant details have been added, the next step is to format various element off the graph by selecting the format option and modify the relevant options listed in the format,